 The Communication major provides three concentrations: Interpersonal Communication, Visual Communication, and Public Relations and Advertising.
 The mission of the Communication Major at Concordia University is to develop effective public speakers, versatile writers, digital creatives, and healthy relationship partners.
-This major is offered in the traditional and online modalities.

-Computer Science (BA)
+Computer Science